About Bellbird Tours

 Peter has been an avid birdwatcher since age 10.
 Born and raised in the Netherlands, Peter obtained a B Sc degree in Environmental Management and has worked in National Park management planning in the Czech Republic, ecological research in the Netherlands and Australia, and natural resource management planning and environmental project management in Australia.

 Peter has travelled extensively to over 40 countries in Europe, North and South America, Asia and the Pacific in pursuit of his main interests: birdwatching and nature photography.
-His life list of bird species currently totals almost 4,000 and his collection of digital images exceeds 30,000.
+His life list of bird species currently totals almost 4,500 and his collection of digital images exceeds 50,000.
 In 1996 Peter moved permanently to Australia and was employed by a semi-government catchment management authority to manage large environmental projects with a focus on floodplains, wetlands and biodiversity.
-Peter started conducting professional bird guiding trips in 2002 and is now full-time managing a very successful bird guiding business, Southern Birding Services, showing visitors the rare and hard-to-find species of southern Australia.
+Peter started conducting professional bird guiding trips in 2002 and is now full-time managing a very successful bird guiding and tour business, Bellbird Tours, showing birders the unique, rare or hard-to-find species of Australia and beyond.

 Helga Kieskamp became a birder upon moving to Australia from the Netherlands in 1997.
 Helga has a Bachelor Degree in Museum Studies and has studied Eco-tourism and Conservation and Land Management.